 About the INSTITUTE FOR TIMBER CONSTRUCTION SA

-The ITC-SA’s vision is to create and maintain the highest standards in the engineered timber construction industry in South Africa, including roofing, timber construction and decking.
+The ITC-SA’s vision is to create and maintain the highest standards in the engineered timber roofing industry in South Africa.

 The role of the ITC-SA

 The role of the ITC-SA is to ensure consumer protection in the use of timber engineered products in contracts entered into with the ITC-SA membership and to regulate the professional conduct of its members.
 Where prima facie evidence confirms professional misconduct, in order to protect the consumer and the reputation of the industry, the ITC-SA shall apply proper sanctions.